end2endzone/ShellAnything/UserManual.md

 The &lt;exec&gt; element is used to launch an application.
 The &lt;exec&gt; element must be added under the &lt;actions&gt; element.

+**Note:**
+When a process is created, ShellAnything will set property `process.id` to the process id of the new launched application.

 The &lt;exec&gt; elements have the following attributes: